The problem of Pi_2-cut-introduction: Preliminaries and Notation

 Most of the symbols in the following paper are explained when they are introduced the first time.
 But due to the high number of different symbols used in this paper we describe below those which are most frequently used.

 The capital letters $F,G$ are quantifier-free formulas which occur in the end-sequents.
 While $L$ is denoting a literal, $P$ denotes an atom and $Q$ might be a literal or an atom (if a second literal or atom is needed).
-Small letters, such as $f$ and $g$, are function symbols, $r,s,$ and $t$ are usually representations of terms, and the characters $r_1,\ldots ,r_m$ and $t_1,\ldots ,t_p$ are the designated terms of the observed schematic $\Pi_2$-grammar $\mathcal{G}$ (see definition \ref{def.schem-pi2-grammar}) which are substitutions of the designated variables (if not defined otherwise) $x,y$ of the binary cut formula $C$.
+Small letters, such as $f$ and $g$, are function symbols, $r,s,$ and $t$ are usually representations of terms, and the characters $r_1,\ldots ,r_m$ and $t_1,\ldots ,t_p$ are the designated terms of the observed schematic $\Pi_2$-grammar $\mathcal{G}$ (see Definition \ref{def.schem-pi2-grammar}) which are substitution instances of the designated variables (if not defined otherwise) $x,y$ of the binary cut formula $C$.
 The small letters $m,p$ are the corresponding natural numbers.
 For running indices we use $i,j,k,l,$ or $q$ and for fixed natural numbers we tend to use $n$.
-By an over-line $\overline{\cdot}$ we either denote the dual of a literal $\overline{L}$, atom $\overline{P}$, or sequent $\overline{S}$ (see definition \ref{def:dual sequent operator}) or we denote a tuple of terms $\bar{t}$ or a tuple of variables $\bar{x}$.
+By an overline $\overline{\cdot}$ we denote the negation of a literal $\overline{L}$, atom $\overline{P}$, or sequent $\overline{S}$ (see Definition \ref{def:dual sequent operator}).
+By \tuples{t} we denote a tuple of terms.
 The Greek characters $\alpha, \beta_1,\ldots ,\beta_m$ denote the eigenvariables of the binary cut formula in a proof $\pi$.
 An arbitrary sequent is denoted by $S$, while we are denoting special sequents by $H$ (Herbrand sequent), $\textit{EH}_A$ (extended Herbrand sequent with the cut-formula $A$), $S(X)$ (schematic extended Herbrand sequent with the formula variable $X$), and $R$ (reduced representation).
 If we consider a non-tautological leaf of a proof, we use the symbols $S,S'$ or $J$.